transitland/transitland-processing-animation/blog/blogpost.md

 Thus, I am interested in the potential for spatial-temporal visualization to make it easier to talk and think about transit frequency.
 This is the motivation behind *TransitFlow*, an experimental set of tools that can be used to generate transit network visualizations from the command line.

 *TransitFlow* consists of two parts:
-- 1) A python script to retrieve and wrangle transit schedule data from the [Transitland API](https://transit.land/), an open-source project sponsored by [Mapzen](mapzen.com)
+- 1) A few python scripts to retrieve and wrangle transit schedule data from the [Transitland API](https://transit.land/), an open-source project sponsored by [Mapzen](mapzen.com)
-- 2) A [Processing](processing.org) script to generate an animation from that data.
+- 2) A template to generate a [Processing](processing.org) script to animate that data.

 Let's look at a few examples of what you can do with *TransitFlow*.